2023 Best Business Bachelor's Degree Schools in the Great Lakes Region

 By the time they get their bachelor’s degree, students from this school have racked up an average of $24,867 in student loans.

-If you are interested in distance education, be sure to check with the school since Marquette does offer online classes for certain majors.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 94% took at least some of their classes online.
+You may have the opportunity to take online classes at Michigan State.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 100% took at least some of their classes online.

 Purdue University - Main Campus ranked #11 on this year’s list.

-Full-time students from Indiana pay an average of $9,992 in tuition and fees if they choose to attend Purdue.
+Students from Indiana who attend Purdue full time pay an average of $9,992 in tuition and fees.
 Those students who come from outside the state pay an average of $28,794.
 On average, bachelor’s degree students take out $19,133 in loans while pursuing their degree.

-With a ranking of #12, Butler University did quite well on this year’s best schools for business students working on their bachelor’s degree.
+With a ranking of #13, University of Dayton did quite well on this year’s best schools for business students working on their bachelor’s degree.

 With a ranking of #14, Miami University - Oxford did quite well on this year’s best schools for business students working on their bachelor’s degree.

-One thing to take note of is that Miami University - Oxford does offer online classes in some areas.
-Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 12% took at least some of their classes online.
+Depending on your major, you may be able to take online classes at Ohio State.
+Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 99% took at least some of their classes online.

 John Carroll University came in at #16 in this year’s edition of the ranking.

-If you want to attend John Carroll, expect to pay an average of $45,514 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
+John Carroll does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $45,514.
+This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from John Carroll accumulate an average of $23,338 in student debt by the time they complete their degree.

 Loyola University Chicago came in at #18 in this year’s edition of the ranking.